kayvr/token-hawk/README.md

 ## How to load models into the WebUI?

-ℹ️ We'll likely be able to load models without splitting them up [soon](https://github.com/kayvr/token-hawk/issues/2).
-No more chunking.
-The file size limitations appear to be a [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1444281) in chrome.
+ℹ️ We'll be able to load models without chunking [soon](https://github.com/kayvr/token-hawk/issues/2).

 Due to file size limitations in Chrome, model files must be split into ~550 megabytes chunks.
 You can use the [web version](https://ui.tokenhawk.chat/) of TokenHawk to convert pre-existing models using Firefox.
 Click on the 'Convert Model (Firefox Only)' button and select your f16-7B GGML file to convert.
 It will prompt you to download 28 files.
 Please be patient.